2024 United States presidential election in Minnesota

 The 2024 United States presidential election in Minnesota took place on Tuesday, November 5, 2024, as part of the 2024 United States elections in which all 50 states plus the District of Columbia participated.
 Minnesota voters chose electors to represent them in the Electoral College via a popular vote.
 The state of Minnesota has 10 electoral votes in the Electoral College, following reapportionment due to the 2020 United States census in which the state neither gained nor lost a seat.

 Harris selected Minnesota Governor Tim Walz as her running mate.
 This decision was seen as a strategic effort to bolster support in the Midwest as well as among progressives.
 Walz's local popularity, progressive stances, and his record of addressing state-level issues were expected to positively influence voter turnout in Minnesota, and potentially secure the state for the Democratic ticket.

 Harris won the state by 4.24 points, marking the thirteenth consecutive Democratic presidential win in Minnesota, the longest active such streak of any U.S. state.
 Prior to the election, all major news organizations considered Minnesota a state Harris would win, or otherwise a lean to likely blue state.

-Although Harris won the state, the state still shifted rightward by 3% despite it being Walz’s home state.
+Although Harris won the state, the state still shifted rightward by 3% despite it being Walz's home state.
 Nearly all counties in the state shifted rightward, with the exceptions of Cook, Lake and Lincoln counties, which recorded minor shifts to the left.
 This was part of all 50 states and D.C. shifting rightward in this election, also including Harris’ home state of California.
-By contrast, Trump improved in his running mate’s home state of Ohio and massively improved in his home state of Florida.
+By contrast, Trump improved in his running mate's home state of Ohio and massively improved in his home state of Florida.

 Republican nominee Donald Trump was able to flip four counties that Joe Biden had won four years prior: Carlton, Blue Earth, Nicollet, and Winona.
-This was the first election since 1928 in which Carlton County voted Republican.
+This was the first presidential election since 1928 in which Carlton County voted Republican.